-Post Production Adviser & Assistant.
+POST PRODUCTION ADVISOR & ASSISTANT.
 Ginger Jolly.
 Journalism and Creative Media, University of Alabama.
 Her documentaries have been featured on Alabama Public Television, in the DocMiami Film Festival, the Urban Suburban Film Festival in Philadelphia, the International Black Film Festival in Nashville, the Sidewalk Moving Picture Festival in Birmingham, the Jubilee Film Festival in Selma, the Mid-Atlantic Black Film Festival in Norfolk, at Temple University and in the Cinedelphia Film Festival.
 Jolly is holds an MFA from Temple University.

-Promotions.
+MARKETING & PROMOTIONS.
 Jamia Cammeron.
 As a marketing communications professional, Cammeron has years of experience in helping organizations tell their stories — and increase brand awareness — through traditional and digital media.
-Currently, she works as an marketing communications professional for a major fast-food restaurant in Atlanta, where she manages the creative strategy, development and delivery of storytelling for the brand.
+Currently, she works as a marketing communications professional for a major fast-food restaurant in Atlanta, where she manages the creative strategy, development, and delivery of storytelling for the brand.
 Jamia is a graduate of the University of Alabama, where she studied marketing and public relations.
 She also recently earned an MBA from the University of Georgia.

 University of Alabama Student Field Production Assistants